Bradley Beal says he’s leaning toward re-signing with the Wizards

 The injury also affords Beal a removed perspective he’s rarely had in Washington.
 He gets to sit and watch the team’s young players mature and first-year coach Wes Unseld Jr. make the most of the 21 regular season games that remain.
 He’ll observe as the Wizards prepare for the NBA draft.

 “Shep and Ted, we’re all good.
 We know what the summer is, that’s always been the straightforward communication between us,” Beal said.
-“I’m excited I get to see our team … it’s a great position to be in.
+“I’m excited I get to see our team. … It’s a great position to be in.
 I’m not mad at all.”

 If all goes according to plan for Washington in the next few weeks, Beal will also get to watch Kristaps Porzingis take the court for the first time.
 That the Wizards nabbed the 7-foot-3 former all-star at the trade deadline was a shock to a groggy Beal emerging from surgery, master plan aside — “I woke up and was like, ‘What the hell happened?’"